Edward Taylor: Life

 He was twice married: first to Elizabeth Fitch, by whom he had eight children, five of whom died in childhood; and at her death to Ruth Wyllys, who bore him six more children.
 Taylor died in Westfield on June 29, 1729.

 Poetry

+Taylor's poems, in leather bindings of his own manufacture, survived him, but he had left explicit instructions that his heirs should never publish any of his writings and the poems remained all but forgotten for more than 200 years.
+The manuscripts were deposited with Yale University in 1883 by Henry Wyllys Taylor, a retired judge in Canandaigua, New York, whose father was the first cousin of Ezra Stiles, seventh president of Yale College and son of Edward Taylor’s daughter Keziah and her husband, Isaac Stiles.